Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 When Putin sent troops to invade Ukraine on Feb.
 24, 2022, Navalny strongly condemned the war in social media posts from prison and during his court appearances.

 Less than a month after the start of the war, he was sentenced to an additional nine-year term for embezzlement and contempt of court in a case he and his supporters rejected as fabricated.
-The investigators immediately launched a new probe, and in August 2023 Navalny was convicted on charges of extremism and sentenced to 19 years in prison.
+Then in August 2023, he was convicted on charges of extremism and sentenced to 19 years in prison.

-After the verdict, Navalny said he understood that he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”

-A documentary called "Navalny" about his story won an Academy Award for best documentary in March 2023.

-Navalny’s wife spoke at the award ceremony, saying: “My husband is in prison just for telling the truth.
+When a documentary called "Navalny" about his story won an Academy Award for best documentary in March 2023, his wife told the award ceremony: "My husband is in prison just for telling the truth.
 My husband is in prison just for defending democracy.
-Alexei, I am dreaming of the day you will be free and our country will be free.”
+Alexei, I am dreaming of the day you will be free and our country will be free."

 Besides his wife, Navalny is survived by a son and a daughter.